F1 Grand Prix Cruises: An Ultimate Guide

 Iglu Cruise staff at the Monaco Grand Prix

-The Canadian Grand Prix has been held at Circuit Gilles Villeneuve in Montreal, Canada since 1978.
-With a rich history in F1, dating back to 1967 (with the country hosting the World Championship), this extraordinary race is held in some of the most picturesque surroundings, residing on Ile Notre Dame, an artificial island on the St Lawrence River.
+The Canadian Grand Prix has been held at Circuit Gilles Villeneuve in Montreal, Canada, since 1978.
+With a rich history in F1 dating back to 1967 (when the country hosted the World Championship for the first time), this extraordinary race is held in some of the most picturesque surroundings, residing on Ile Notre Dame, an artificial island on the St Lawrence River.

 F1 Car in Canada